SwissDataScienceCenter/renku/docs/user/collaboration.rst

 .. _forks_for_collaboration:

-Fork a project take it in your own direction
+Fork a project and take it in your own direction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Forking someone else's project on Renku is just like forking any version-controlled